Applications for admissions and funding for September 2023 entry are now open!

 Applications are assessed on an individual basis, taking into account academic qualifications and relevant experience.

 Applicants must have a UK first class honours degree, or its international equivalent, in an appropriate subject; or a UK 2:1 honours degree plus a UK Master’s degree, or their international equivalents; or relevant qualifications and experience.

-All applicants to the University will be asked to demonstrate a level of English language competency, regardless of their nationality or country of residence.
+All applicants will be asked to demonstrate a level of English language proficiency, regardless of their nationality or country of residence.
 We accept a wide range of international English qualifications and English language tests.
 We accept an undergraduate or postgraduate degree, including a one year Master’s degree, that has been taught and assessed in English in a majority English speaking country (as defined by UK Visas & Immigration), for entry to the University.
 Degrees taught and assessed in English must be no more than three and a half years old at the beginning of your degree programme.
 For more detailed information, please see the English language entry requirement page.

 Successful applicants will be fully funded (tuition fees and stipend).